cat and dog pet care in finchley

 Seasonal pet care

-Seasonal changes can have a bigger impact than people expect, especially for nervous or sensitive pets.
+Seasonal changes can have a bigger impact on puppies, older pets, rescue dogs, brachycephalic dogs, and nervous pets.

 Cats are often more sensitive to change than people expect.

-Staying in their own environment is usually the least stressful option.
+For many cats, staying in their own environment is the calmest and least stressful option.

 Small pets like rabbits and guinea pigs also benefit from routine and familiar surroundings.